Title IX Information

 Title IX of the Education Amendments of 1972 is a federal law that prohibits sex discrimination on the basis of sex in federally funded education programs and activities, including but not limited to athletic programs that receive federal funding.
 Under Title IX, discrimination on the basis of sex can include sexual harassment, sexual assault and sexual violence.

-Institutional Compliance With Title IX
+Institutional Compliance with Title IX

 It is Bushnell University’s policy to provide an educational environment free of all forms of sex discrimination, including but not limited to unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct or communications constituting sexual harassment, as defined in Bushnell University’s Title IX Sexual Misconduct Policy and University Sexual Misconduct Policy and as otherwise prohibited by state and federal statutes.
 Sexual harassment, including acts of sexual assault and sexual violence, is a form of sex discrimination and is prohibited at Bushnell.
 This prohibition against discrimination on the basis of sex applies to all students, faculty and staff, to other members of the Bushnell University community, and to contractors, consultants, and vendors doing business or providing services to the school.